MSylvia/Ini-js/README.md

 Ini-js is licensed under the MIT License.

     Copyright © 2012 Iván -DrSlump- Montes
-    with portions copyright © 2014 Anyasia
+    with portions copyright © 2014 Anyasia Lightbringer

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the